(Last Updated On: January 30, 2018)

 What are the effects of not providing coordinated care through CCM?
 In their publication on care coordination, the American Nurses Association (ANA) discusses a study commissioned by the Institute of Medicine that performed analysis of over nine million Medicaid and dual Medicare/Medicaid patient claims records for five populous states to determine patterns and costs associated with uncoordinated care.
 About 10% of patients demonstrated extreme patterns of uncoordinated care and accounted for 30% of program costs.
 On average, patient costs of those with uncoordinated care were 75% higher than matched patients whose care was coordinated.

 Chronic Care Management can coordinate care by providing a patient-centric, collaborative service, emphasizing input from the patient and effective interprofessional collaboration between specialists/other social providers, under the primary care provider’s general direction.
 Each month CPT 99490 initiates with a care coordinator’s telephonic communication directly with the patient to maintain an individualized care plan catering specifically to the patients’ chronic conditions, but holistically addressing the patient’s needs and encouraging collaboration between the patient’s multiple providers.
-These monthly calls, included as part of Chronic Care Management, allow for patient accountability of implementing goals and initiating action, serving as a catalyst for patients to take more of an active role in their care.
+These monthly calls, included as part of Chronic Care Management, allow for patient accountability of implementing goals and initiating action, serving as a catalyst for patients to take a more active role in their care.
 Through these mechanisms, Chronic Care Management can achieve better outcomes and quality of care, cutting recurring healthcare costs associated with ER visits, inpatient charges, lab/diagnostic testing, and more.

 SOURCES: The Value of Nursing Care Coordination, American Nurses Association.
 June 2012. http://www.nursingworld.org/carecoordinationwhitepaper; Hamar et al. The Impact of a Proactive Chronic Care Management Program on Hospital Admission Rates in a German Health Insurance Society.
 Population Health Management.
 13(6): 339–345.
 December 2010. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3128444; Brian W. Jack, MD, Veerappa K. Chetty, PhD, David Anthony, MD, MSc, et al, “A Reengineered Hospital Discharge Program to Decrease Rehospitalization,” Annals of Internal Medicine 150(3), Feb.
 3, 2009, pp.178-187. http://www.annals.org/content/150/3/178.abstract